KingTheSim/pypostblog/README.md

 Creation and Deletion commit 23.11.2023
 Created a view to create and a view to delete posts.
 After creation, deletion or updating a post, you get redirected to the post_list page.

+Posts list page update commit 23.11.2023
+Updated the posts list, adding a paginator and limiting the number of posts that can be on a page at a given time.
+Added an account app with a user model for authentication.